Blog | Datylon

 In other scenarios, such as monitoring disease spread or managing health crises, it's crucial that reports or dashboards display real-time data.
 This is important because real-time data allows health professionals to make informed decisions promptly.
 By having access to the most up-to-date information, they can respond swiftly to emerging situations, allocate resources effectively, and implement timely interventions.
 Real-time data also enhances transparency and accountability in public health efforts, as stakeholders can track developments as they unfold.

-This necessitates either automating report generation by linking it to a real-time data source or utilizing real-time dashboards for data exploration.
-For those interested in automating the creation of static reports on a periodic basis, we recommend our Datylon Report Server.
+This necessitates either automating report generation by linking it to a real-time data source or using real-time dashboards for data exploration.
+For those interested in automating the creation of static reports on a recurring basis, we recommend our Datylon Report Server.

 Conclusion